tardate/LittleArduinoProjects/Electronics101/DigitaSwitch/TS3A5018/README.md

 * one switch alters the timing capacitor in a 555 astable oscillator, switching the frequency from [1 Hz](http://visual555.tardate.com/?mode=astable&r1=1&r2=300&c=2.2) to  [2.4 Hz](http://visual555.tardate.com/?mode=astable&r1=1&r2=300&c=1)
 * another switch changes the LED (color) running on the oscillator output

-The TS3A5018 is only rated for 1.8 to 3.6V, so a 3.3V rail is used for the offbaord circuit, and simple voltage divider level-shifts the Arduino output pin.
+The TS3A5018 is only rated for 1.8 to 3.6V, so a 3.3V rail is used for the offboard circuit, and simple voltage divider level-shifts the Arduino output pin.

 ## Construction